Lorenzo Dalla Porta: Italtrans Racing Team (2020–2022)

 Dalla Porta has joined the Italtrans Moto2 team for the 2020 season, but struggled massively, scoring points only twice during the season.

 The 2021 season was more of the same, as Dalla Porta scored points in only three races.

-Finally showing some improvement, Dalla Porta socred points seven times, for a total of 21 in the 2022 season.
+Finally showing some improvement, Dalla Porta scored points seven times, for a total of 21 in the 2022 season.
 However, as his best finish was never above 11th, Italtrans Racing Team did not renew his contract for the following season.

 Pertamina Mandalika SAG Team (2023)

-From 2023, Dalla Porta raced for Pertamina Mandalika SAG Team, but resigned after just 5 races.
+From 2023, Dalla Porta raced for Pertamina Mandalika SAG Team, but resigned after just five races.
 He replaced for Álex Escrig at Forward Racing in Italian and German rounds that season.

 Supersport World Championship

 Dalla Porta signed with Evan Bros.
 World SSP Yamaha Team to replace Andrea Mantovani from Czech Republic round in 2023 season.